What is Sidak?

 Is there an application deadline?

-The program does have an application deadline.
-This years application deadline is on 8 July 2017.
+This years application deadline is on Sunday, 8 July 2018.

 Late applications are subject to be accepted.
 Contact the Sidak facilitator for more information.